arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Export-historical-data-in-Arduino-Cloud.md

 5. Click the **Get Data** button.

-6. An email with the subject **Arduino Cloud historic data** will be sent to the email address associated with your Arduino account.
+6. An email will be sent to the email address associated with your Arduino account.
 Click the **Download** link inside the email to download the data.

 The download consists of a Zip archive, which includes these files: